types of work schedules

 With all full-time employees, you may encounter a dilemma in which you need a few hours of extra work but can’t find any volunteers or don’t want to pay overtime and the workload doesn’t warrant hiring a new employee.

-4) Part-Time
+4) Part-time

 A part-time work schedule is one in which an employee works fewer than full-time hours.
 Because of the reduced hours, employees may only work two or three days per week and may not work the regular eight hours per day.